timrichardson/Prime-Ubuntu-18.04/README.md

 # Uninstall

 This code doesn't really disturb your system much.
-You could rename /usr/local/bin/prime-select to /usr/local/bin/prime-select-fast
+You could rename /usr/local/bin/prime-select to /usr/local/bin/prime-select-fast so that the standard script is no longer masked by the modified one.

 If you are in intel mode, then nvidia-prime-boot.service is enabled, and it will unload the nvidia drivers.
 The standard Ubuntu method does not expect this; if shouldn't affect you booting in intel mode, but it can't be good if you are trying to use the standard Ubuntu method to boot into hybrid mode.
 So disable the service.

 `sudo systemctl disable nvidia-prime-boot.service`

+And then

+`sudo /usr/bin/prime-select nvidia`

+You should be back to standard ubuntu now.

 ## Uninstall bbswitch-dkms
 You installed the bbswitch-dkms module to get this working.